selforganising/foundersandcoders/_includes/faq.md

 Classes run Monday to Friday, 10am-6pm, but expect to study at least 50 hours per week.

 **How is the classroom organised?**
-Courses are project-based with sixteen students working in four teams of four.
+Courses are project based with sixteen students working in four teams of four.
 Students take turns to deliver seminars, run code reviews and manage projects.

 **What are the main reasons I should take a course?**
 The skills it will give you.
 The quality of the learning experience.
 The *Founders & Coders* community.